MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/design-guides/future-proof/corporate-policy.md

 **Deployment Planning:** Prior to deployment of any asset, the "cloud governance team" will review the design guide with the cloud adoption teams to discuss alignment.

 The suggested processes are very minimal due to the state of maturity outlined in the synthesized use case.
-See the article on [establishing monitoring and enforcement processes](../../policy-compliance/monitor-enforce.md) for additional guidance on developing monitoring and enforcement processes.
+See the article on [establishing policy adherence processes](../../policy-compliance/processes.md) for additional guidance on developing monitoring and enforcement processes.

 ## Next steps